the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 Contents:
 	A) Including This Code In Your AtmelStudio Project
-	B) Making Changes to This Code
+	B) Making Contributions to This Code
 	C) MIT LICENSE